Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: -cycles on a cylinder

 We conclude that $c_1=-4$, and by symmetry, $c_2=-4$.
 It follows that all charges that are not counted in $c_1$ and $c_2$ are equal to zero.
 Let us now go over the possible cases for the neighborhood of $R_1$ again, keeping the notation established in the previous paragraph: \begin{itemize} \item $R_1$ contains one vertex of degree two, say $a_2$, and $a_1$, $a_3$ and $a_4$ have degree three: Since all internal vertices have zero charge, $x_1$ has degree exactly four.
 Let $y_1$, $y_{41}$ and $y_{43}$ be the neighbors of $x_1$, $x_{41}$ and $x_{43}$, respectively, not incident with $f_2$, $f_3$ and $f_4$.
 By (\ref{cl-all5}), $y_{43}$ is adjacent to $y_1$ and to $y_{41}$, and the vertices $y_1$ and $y_{41}$ have a common neighbor $z$ distinct from $y_{43}$.
 By (\ref{cl-4only}), we have $R_2=y_1y_{43}y_{41}z$.
 However, then we can set $H$ to be the graph consisting of $R_1$, $R_2$ and a vertex $w$, with edges $a_4y_{41}$, $wy_1$, $wa_1$ and $wa_4$. \item $R_1$ contains one vertex of degree two, say $a_2$, one vertex of degree four and two of degree three.
 Let $a_i$ be the vertex of degree four and $x'_i$ and $x''_i$ its internal neighbors.
 Since $c_1=-4$, all internal vertices incident with the faces $f_2$, $f_3$ and $f_4$ have degree three, and by (\ref{cl-all5}) they form a path $P$ with ends $x'_i$ and $x''_i$.
 Furthermore, $x'_i$ and $x''_i$ have adjacent neighbors $y'_i$ and $y''_i$.
 We let $G'$ consist of $G-V(P)$ and a new vertex $w$ adjacent to $y'_i$, $y''_i$ and $a_i$, and observe that every $3$-coloring of $G'$ extends to a $3$-coloring of $G$.
 This contradicts the minimality of $G$. \end{itemize} \end{proof}

-A finite graph $G$ is an {\em $(e_1,e_2)$-chain} if either $G$ is the complete graph on four vertices and $e_1$ and $e_2$ form a matching in $G$; or, there exists an $(e_1,u_1u_2)$-chain $H$ and $G$ consists of $H-u_1u_2$, vertices $y_1$, $y_2$ and $u'_2$ and edges $y_1y_2$, $u_2u'_2$, $u_1y_1$, $u_1y_2$, $u'_2y_1$ and $u'_2y_2$, where $e_2=y_1y_2$.
+A graph $G$ is an {\em $(e_1,e_2)$-chain} if either $G$ is the complete graph on four vertices and $e_1$ and $e_2$ form a matching in $G$; or, there exists an $(e_1,u_1u_2)$-chain $H$ and $G$ consists of $H-u_1u_2$, vertices $y_1$, $y_2$ and $u'_2$ and edges $y_1y_2$, $u_2u'_2$, $u_1y_1$, $u_1y_2$, $u'_2y_1$ and $u'_2y_2$, where $e_2=y_1y_2$.
+See Figure~\ref{fig-chain} for an illustration.
 Let us note that each $(e_1,e_2)$-chain is a planar graph with chromatic number $4$ containing exactly four triangles (two incident with each of $e_1$ and $e_2$), and all other faces of $G$ have length $5$.
 The graph $G$ can be embedded in the Klein bottle by putting crosscaps on the edges $e_1$ and $e_2$; we call such an embedding {\em canonical}.
-Note that no cycle of length less than $5$ is contractible in a canonical embedding of $G$.
+Note that no cycle of length less than $5$ is contractible in a canonical embedding of $G$, and that all $4$-cycles of the canonical embedding are separating (cutting along any of them splits the Klein bottle in two M\"obius strips).
 Thomas and Walls~\cite{tw-klein} proved the following:

 \begin{theorem} If $G$ is a $4$-critical graph embedded in the Klein bottle so that no cycle of length at most $4$ is contractible, then $G$ is a canonical embedding of an $(e_1,e_2)$-chain, for some edges $e_1,e_2\in E(G)$. \end{theorem}